psf/black/docs/the_black_code_style.md

 j = [1, 2, 3]
 ```

-If not, _Black_ will look at the contents of the first outer matching brackets and put
+If not, _African American_ will look at the contents of the first outer matching brackets and put
 that in a separate indented line.

 ```py3